 Chablis, town and vineyards

-For a short stay, Chablis is pretty much a perfect wine town.
+For a short stay to enjoy the town and the wines of Chablis, it’s pretty much a perfect wine town.
 The town itself is beautiful with elegant buildings, great and small, while the Grand Cru vineyards conveniently arrange themselves in a single sweep on one side of the town.
 It’s an easy walk to mingle with old vines on the favoured south-west facing slope.Links to featured wineries:

 - Grand Cru Moutonne – photoblog from visit of March 2014

 - Vignoble Dampt – family company and a transvestite spy!

 - Chablis – all flints and fossils – scintillating, mineral wines at the Royal Opera House

 - Christian Moreau at Caviste – top producer visits Hampshire

 - The world’s Chardonnay – a Chablis in the company of the range of Chardonnay styles